 Henry, who was 58 years old, had been a greatly valued member of the Sanatorium Board staff for many years.
-Born in Franklin, Manitoba, he became ill with tuberculosis while a young-man and following his recovery in 1931 joined the laboratory staff at Manitoba Sanatorium, Ninette.
+Born in Franklin, Manitoba, he became ill with tuberculosis while a young man and following his recovery in 1931 joined the laboratory staff at Manitoba Sanatorium, Ninette.
 Seven years later he came to Winnipeg to take charge of our laboratory at the Central TB Clinic.

 Henry was a man greatly devoted to his work, and one who was particularly suited to the meticulous demands of his position.
 He was conscienby profession he worked at this trade until he fell ill with tuberculosis.
-Because welding was not particularly good for his health, he decided, following his recovery, to become a nursing orderly and with the help of the rehabilitation departtious, gentle and very kind, keenly interested in nature and the world about him.
+Because welding was not particularly good for his health, he decided, following his recovery, to become a nursing orderly and with the help of the rehabilitation department entered the General a member of the Manitoba and his wife, Elizabeth, is a nursing assistant at the Cen-